 “It took me a few years of trial and error to figure out what work and family life balance meant.
 However, you have choices in your life and I have chosen to make it all the way to succeed at work and back home.
 My passion is to make people feel happy, change their lives and have a positive impact - and communications in diagnostics is a field where you can do this by sharing awareness and by connecting.
 With this belief and passion, I know that every day I wake up, there is one good change that is waiting for me to tackle and one wish to make come true, which is to be that great inspiration for my kids just like my mother was - and still - is for me!”

 More women in senior positions

 Roche has committed to supporting the UN’s sustainable development targets.
-In pursuit of target number five, "Gender Equality", the proportion of women in key leadership positions at Roche has been steadily increasing – from 13 percent in 2009 to 28 percent in 2017.
-The goal is to raise it to 29 percent by 2020.
+In pursuit of target number five, "Gender Equality", the proportion of women in key leadership positions at Roche has been steadily increasing – from 13% in 2009 to 32% in 2019.

 When we talk about the future, there’s one word that inevitably comes up: digitalisation.
 How we all work is undergoing fundamental change.
 It’s hard to predict the impact of digitalisation on the development of women in the workplace, but it’s certain that cloud technologies, for example, will make working from home easier.
 This advance in the field of flexible working could make it easier to reconcile family and career.